 Don’t just assume you are always getting a guaranteed highly qualified technician, even if the OEM is currently servicing your CMM.
 Familiarize yourself with CMM calibrations and their standards.

 Ask your current service technician about their experience, the calibration process in detail, measurement uncertainty components and calibration equipment history/stability.
-Does the service technician have the knowledge to verify and adjust position, pitch, yaw, roll and straightness errors, a CMM has 21 geometrical errors.
+A CMM has 21 geometrical errors.
 (See Six Degrees of Freedom).
-What about correct temperature monitoring, which can critically affect the calibration results?
+Does the service technician have the knowledge to verify and adjust position, pitch, yaw, roll and straightness errors?
+What about precise temperature monitoring, which can critically affect the calibration results?

 We always optimize the CMM accuracy during the calibration process and usually achieve better results, compared to prior CMM calibrations, including OEM calibrations.

-To see some actual customer testimonials from 2002-2018, please visit About Us
+To read some actual customer testimonials from 2002-2019, please visit About Us

 If you are not familiar with CMM calibrations and the standards, we would be more than happy to answer any questions you might have.
 Contact Us

 CMM Calibration Examples – Before Adjustment

 Example – Before Correction: Measured on 1000mm KOBA step gage, steps measured at 40mm increments.
 Range between upper and lower green Lines indicates maximum OEM allowed tolerance range (in microns),center line indicates absolute 0 deviation.
 Maximum allowed tolerance range is 0.9+L/500 (+/- 2.9 microns at distance of 1000mm).
 Red dots show the measured positions on the step gage, points lie within +1.5 microns and -1.2 microns, some of the measured positions exceed the maximum allowed tolerance.